Phormium, New Zealand flax: planting, pruning, care

 How to plant Phormium?

-In rich, well-drained soil, Phormium will be more vigorous and more tolerant of frost.
-If soil retains moisture, don’t hesitate to plant Phormium on top of a raised mound, where water will not stagnate.
-However, ensure plant does not lack water, particularly during first summers following planting.
+In rich, well‑drained soil, Phormium will be more vigorous and more tolerant of frost.
+If your soil retains moisture, do not hesitate to plant your Phormium on top of a mound, where water will not stagnate.
+However, ensure the plant does not lack water, particularly during first summers after planting.

 In ground